Holiday Volunteer Opportunities for Kids and Families in Indiana

 Cards for Hospitalized Kids

 Cards for Hospitalized Kids (CFHK) collects homemade cards and sends them to children in hospitals in all 50 states.
-The goal of CFHK is to spread hope, joy and magic to hospitalized children through handmade cards.
-General cards as well as birthday and holiday cards are accepted year round.
-You can also host a card making party, inviting friends and providing the supplies to make cards to create together.
+The goal of CFHK is to spread hope, joy, and magic to hospitalized children through handmade cards.
+General cards, as well as birthday and holiday cards, are accepted year-round.
+You can also host a card-making party, inviting friends and providing the supplies to make cards to create together.
 Additional information can be found on the CFHK website.

 Host A Packing Party

-1. Pingback: Christmas and the Holidays in Indy
+1. Pingback: Christmas and the Holidays in Indy (Edit)

 Leave a Comment